Deon T. Miles

 A.B., Wabash College; Ph.D., University of North Carolina at Chapel Hill

 Deon T. Miles graduated from Wabash College in 1997 with a major in Chemistry and earned his doctoral degree in Analytical Chemistry from the University of North Carolina at Chapel Hill in 2002.
 Since 2002, he has been a faculty member in the Department of Chemistry at Sewanee, where he is currently a tenured Associate Professor.
-He teaches the following courses at the University: Chemical Analysis, General Chemistry, Advanced Topics in Analytical Chemistry, and the Science of Food and Cooking.
+He teaches the following courses at the University: Instrumental Analysis, General Chemistry, Advanced Topics in Analytical Chemistry, and the Science of Food and Cooking.

 The research interests of Professor Miles focuses on the study of monolayer-protected semiconducting and metallic nanoparticles as a precursor to incorporating them into nanoscale sensing devices.
 The synthesis of these nanoparticles are done using simple protocols under ambient conditions.
 Several analytical techniques are used in his research laboratory to characterize these nanoparticles, including: